gustavosiqueira2/json-server-data-generator/README.md

 - Manualy add Entities and it Properties ✔️
 - Generate data ✔️
 - Ready to use! (with CLI but manualy too) ✔️
+- Clear (creating backup for default) ❌🔨
-- Add Enties and Properties through the CLI ❌🔨
+- Add Enties and Properties through the CLI ❌
-- Clear (creating backup for default) ❌
 - Up to NPM ❌
+- Random name and text generators ❌
+- IA To link generation name with the property name! ❌

 ---